stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

+The _src_ and _dest_ fields specify how the image is used before and after the barrier transition.

 ### Image sub-resources

+The barrier also configures the _sub-resource range_ which specifies a _view_ of the image, e.g. the number of accessible mipmap levels.

-The barrier also contains a configurable _image sub-resource range_ which we implement as another nested builder:
+The sub-resource range is implemented as another nested builder:

 ```java
 public class ImageSubResourceBuilder<T> {